Nûñnë'hï

 The Nunnehi (Cherokee: ᏅᏁᎯ (Nvnehi)) are a race of immortal spirit people in Cherokee mythology.
 In the Cherokee language, Nunnehi literally means "The People Who Live Anywhere", but it is often translated into English as "The People Who Live Forever", or simply "The Immortals".
 The Cherokee believe the Nunnehi to be a type of supernatural human being, completely distinct from ghosts and nature spirits, as well as from gods.
 In this sense, the Nunnehi (along with the Yunwi Tsunsdi, or "Little People" in the Cherokee language) are the Cherokee equivalent of fairies in traditional European folklore.
-The belief in fairy-like beings is universal among all ethnicities, including all American Indian tribes.
+The belief in fairy-like beings is universal among many ethnicities, including all American Indian tribes.

 According to Cherokee folklore, the Nunnehi have many underground townhouses throughout the southern Appalachian Mountains, and they are particularly fond of high mountain peaks where no timber ever grow.
 Hunters would often hear the Nunnehi in the mountains, singing and dancing and beating drums, but when they would go toward the sound, it would shift about and suddenly seem to be coming from behind them or from some other direction, so that the person hearing the sound would never be able to find where it was coming from.